DBL Gemcitabine Injection (Gemcitabine Hydrochloride)

 Important Warnings

-There are several important safety considerations before and during treatment with DBL Gemcitabine Injection.
+There are several important warnings to consider before starting treatment with DBL Gemcitabine Injection.

 Medical Conditions to Discuss